 And poireaux?
 Well that is French for leeks.
 So there you go.
 Plain and simple.
 Leeks in vinaigrette.
 There’s really nothing more to it!

 I heard of this dish for the first time in a cool Paris bistro restaurant, Le Bouillon Chartier.
 Vinaigrette leeks are mainly served as a starter to boost your appetite.

 Look at it.
 I mean it’s not rocket science.

 To give you another popular French starter (also on the menu at Le Bouillon Chartier): oeuf dur mayonnaise.
-Oeuf dur is French for hard-boiled egg.
-Mayonnaise, you know.
+Oeuf dur is French for hard boiled egg.
+And mayonnaise, well you all know that one.
 So here’s what you get: a hard-boiled egg dressed in mayo.

-So here you go: leeks in vinaigrette.
-Great as a fresh starter or a light lunch.
-You can easily steam the leeks a day in advance and assemble the vinaigrette in just a couple of minutes right before serving.
-Quick and easy.
+It is just great as a fresh starter or a light summer lunch.
+You can easily steam the leeks a day in advance and assemble the vinaigrette in just a couple of minutes right before you plan on serving it.

 - 3 small fresh leeks